yozorachen/zhalt/README.md

 # zhalt

-A CLI that provides abstracted IME control layer across several operating systems.
+A Simple CLI wrapper that provides a unified interface for various Input Methods across different environments.

 This program is heavily influenced by [zenhan](https://github.com/iuchim/zenhan).
-The large part of the Windows-specific implementation is just a Rust re-implementation of the aforementioned project.
+Large part of the Windows-specific implementation is just a Rust re-implementation of the aforementioned project.

 ## Support